The space under your decking can be attractive to rats because it provides a safe shelter.

 Rats are attracted to areas where they’re assured of feeding opportunities.
 So, if you have any leftover food around your deck, they’ll most likely sniff it out and attempt to take advantage of it.

-To avoid this, remove any leftover foods around the decking area once you are done eating.
+Remove any leftover foods around the decking area after eating to avoid this.
 You might also want to clear up any food scraps that may have fallen on your deck while eating and remove the garbage can placed near the deck.

 This will ensure that rats have nothing to feed on, thus making your decking less appealing.